-avecBox – cashless compact store
+Introduce avec box, cashless compact store

-Valora also wanted to trial a new, cashless compact ‘store in a box’ – the avecBox – to see how well it would be accepted by customers.
-At 50 square metres, the sales area of the avec box would be much smaller than the typical 8-900 square metres for a convenience store, and requires shoppers to use the mobile app to enter the store and to scan and pay for items using personal smartphones.
+To kick-off their plans, Valora wanted to trial a new, cashless compact ‘store in a box’ – the avec box – to ascertain its acceptance by customers.
+At 50 square meters, the sales area of the avec box would be much smaller than the typical 8-900 square metres for a convenience store, and required shoppers to use the mobile app to enter the store and to scan and pay for items using personal smartphones.

-The Solution: create the avecX mobile app with high-performance self‑scanning
+Create the avec mobile app with high-performance self‑scanning

 According to Felicitas Suter, Senior Digital Innovation Manager at Valora,“with the barcode scanner SDK from Scandit it was easy to integrate the scan function into the app.”
 The mobile app, including the scan engine and payment function, was integrated into a backend SAP system: the customer experience and e-Commerce cloud platform SAP C/4HANA.
-When customers register with their ID card, they are technically communicating with the SAP Customer Data Cloud.
+When customers register with their ID card, the data is managed within the SAP Customer Data Cloud.

-avecX mobile scan-and-go user experience
+Offer seamless mobile self-scanning user experience

-Results: successful avecBox launch in Zurich railway station
+Successful avec box launch at Zurich railway station

-Valora opened its first cashless 24/7 convenience store in Zurich’s main railway station, using the avecX mobile app powered by Scandit.
-The avecBox core technical solution, including integration into the backend systems, was developed in just five months.
+Valora tested its first cashierless 24/7 convenience store inside Zurich’s main railway station, using the avec mobile app powered by Scandit.
+The avec box core technical solution, including integration into the backend systems, was developed in just five months.

-Valora employees were present on site at peak shopping times at the cashless avecBox in Zurich.
-They helped customers with questions about the app and the shopping experience and kept the shelves full and the store clean.
-There was a high level of customer satisfaction with the avecX mobile app and the avecBox store.
-The innovative products, the easy and fast shopping and the 24-hour shopping access were particularly well regarded by customers.
+Valora employees were present onsite at peak shopping times at the cashierless avec box in Zurich.
+They helped customers with questions about the app and the shopping experience, keep the shelves full and the store clean.
+There was a high level of customer satisfaction with the avec mobile app and the avec box store.
+The innovative store format, fast and easy shopping, and 24-hour access were well regarded by customers.

 “It was our aim to present the first functional version as quickly as possible, to get customers involved, learn from them and then use this knowledge to develop the model further,” explains Felicitas Suter, Senior Digital Innovation Manager at Valora.
 Valora got a great deal of positive and valuable feedback from avec box customers during the first pilot period.
 The Zurich launch provided important information for further trials at various locations in Switzerland.

 “The customer experience plays a central role in the whole avec convenience concept of Valora.
 The process begins with registration and continues through customer contact and error handling and on to payment,” says Dominique Martin.
 “Customer experience and convenience are closely linked.
 With the new avec formats, convenience applies not just to the range of the store, but to the entire shopping experience.”